Anna Kournikova or Cookies and Cream mini Pavlovas. Bad joke, I know, but it was all that I could come up with today!

 Bake for an hour at 300 degrees or until firm to touch.
 Be sure to leave the oven door propped open to allow the pavlovas to cool completely in the oven.

-Making the whipped cream and Garnish
+whipped cream and Garnish

 Place the heavy cream, confectioner's sugar and vanilla extract in a large bowl.
 Beat on medium high until stiff peaks hold.
 Put oreos in a large bag and crush.
 Put whipped cream on top and sprinkle with extra oreos.